Daniel Labila

-Daniel Labila Eyumpel (born 30 April 2003) is a Congolese professional footballer who plays as a winger for 3.
-Liga club TSG Hoffenheim II.
+Daniel Labila Eyumpel (born 30 April 2003) is a Congolese professional footballer who plays as a winger.

 Career

 Youth career

 Labila is a youth product of Paris Saint-Germain (PSG), having played in the academy of the club from 2016 to 2021.
 He had previously played for youth teams of Créteil.
 In the 2019–20 season with the under-17 squad of PSG, Labila scored 19 league goals.
 In April 2021, it was reported that Labila had rejected a professional contract at Paris Saint-Germain, with his “aspiring” youth contract coming to an end in June.

 On 21 July 2021, Labila signed for Belgian club Standard Liège.
 He joined the under-21 reserve side of the club.
 PSG retained a percentage to a future sale of Labila.

 TSG Hoffenheim

 On 26 July 2022, TSG Hoffenheim announced that Labila had joined the club.
 To release him from his contract, Standard Liège was promised a percentage to a future sale.